low-earth-orbit/notes/web-dev-starter-guide.md

 ## [NodeJS course](https://www.udemy.com/course/nodejs-the-complete-guide/)

-The best NodeJS course, taught by the same instructor as the React course above.
-For modern web app BE, the tech stack consists of Node, Express, GraphQL, REST API, NoSQL DB (e.g. MongoDB), SQL DB (e.g. Postgres).
+This course, taught by the same instructor as the React course above, is the best resource for learning NodeJS.
+For modern back-end web applications, the tech stack typically includes Node, Express, GraphQL, REST APIs, NoSQL databases (e.g., MongoDB), and SQL databases (e.g., Postgres).

 Optional:

 - Java and Oracle: Many companies (still) use Java and Oracle database.
-- Some companies use Python for BE
+- Some companies use Python for back-end development.

 ## Git & CLI